The Rural Policy Council

 The Rural Policy Council is led by the Minister of Agriculture and Forestry Antti Kurvinen.
 The Secretary General is responsible for the operative work and is the Head the Secretariat.
 The Secretary General is Ministerial Adviser Antonia Husberg from the Ministry of Agriculture and Forestry.

 The Vice Secretary Generals are: Senior Specialist Hanna-Mari Kuhmonen from the Ministry of Economic Affairs and Employment of Finland representing the public sector, Virpi Harilahti-Juola from the Association for Rural Culture and Education representing civil society and research professor Hilkka Vihinen from the Natural Resources Institute Finland (Luke) representing research.

 The main objective of the rural policy is to improve living conditions as well as possibilities for entrepreneurship in the countryside.
 Rural Policy emphasises civil society and bolstering of participation.

-The National Rural Policy Programme (2014-2020) is the main plan of action, consisting of five themes that have been fleshed out with concrete measures, 63 in total.
-Each measure includes named actors responsible for its realisation.
-The themes and many of the measures require cooperation between actors at various levels of administration and society.
+Countryside renewing with the times - The National Rural Policy Programme (2021-2027) is the main plan of action, consisting of five themes that have been fleshed out with concrete measures, 73 in total.

 The themes are: